ShinayLim/to-do-list/README.md

 - Mark all tasks as completed
 - Mark all tasks as uncompleted
 - Delete all tasks
+- Edit and Update the name of the task
 - Progress bar showing the percentage of completed tasks
 - Local storage support to save tasks